Ben Mezrich has always known what kind of story he likes.

 That matters because his work now lives in several industries at once.
 He is a book writer, but he has also become part of the machinery that turns stories of money, tech, and ambition into mainstream entertainment.

 There is a reason studio executives keep returning to him.
-Mezrich does not merely write about business or technology.
-He writes those subjects as contests of character under pressure, which is what makes them adapt well.
+Mezrich writes business and technology as contests of character under pressure, which is what makes them adapt well.

 He also helped define a certain mood of the 2000s and 2010s